SpeedCodeNpo/mini-prj-20231020-todo-ma/README.md

 - - (2) Signals

 ## This chapter (01) :
-- We create a todos SA component
+- We create an interface for the todo data model class
-- we create a folder to host the todos component's child components
+- We create a service to manage the todo data (CRUD)
-- We wireup empty components header, main & footer
+- We modify the header component's html to enable adding a todo using Angular signals

 ### Refrences :